TahirPervez/ai-case-study/README.md

 * How is the company funded?
 How much funding have they received?
 Waymo has undergone several waves of external investment, totaling $5.5 billion of investments.
 > Prior to this, Waymo raised $2.3 billion in its first external funding round in 2020.
 The company raised another $2.5 billion in 2021 in a round that included funding from Andreessen Horowitz, AutoNation , Canada Pension Plan Investment Board, Fidelity Management and Research Company and more.(6)

+Waymo is an autonomous automobile company, with roots placing the initial development occuring due to the DARPA Grand Challenges, back in 2005.
+After several years of work, in 2009 it was expanded into the Google Self-Driving Car Project, then incroportated as an independent company in 2016.

 ## Business Activities